sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/01-faq.md

 ### When is it coming out?

 When it's done.
-The goal is sometime in early 2024.
+The goal is sometime in late 2024.

 ### Should I prepare my code for Svelte 5?